winks/f5n.org/content/about.md

 As of now I think the [GDPR][] was mostly a good idea and thus I decided to kill off any tracking on this Website.
-No more Piwik/Matomo, no cookies, no external embeds, and webserver logs are deleted after a day.
+No more Piwik/Matomo, no cookies, no external embeds, and webserver logs are not even written to disk.

+Feel free to reach out if you found something helpful or interesting on this site.

 [lmu]: http://www.ifi.lmu.de